tanmay-bhat/tanmay-bhat.github.io/content/about.md

 ---
 Hey there :wave:

-My name is Tanmay and I am a DevOps/Cloud Engineer based in Banglore.
+My name is Tanmay and I am a SRE / DevOps Engineer based in Banglore, India.

 ## Education :mortar_board:
 * _Aug 16 - Jun 19_ : Banglore University